Cynthia-Zu/Cynthia-Zu/README.md

 # 👋 Hi, I'm Cynthia

-💻 IT Support Professional | Computer Engineering Graduate | Web Development Enthusiast 🔭 Currently working on: IT Support, Cloud Technologies, and Web Development Projects
+💻 IT Support Professional | Computer Engineering Graduate | Web Development Enthusiast
 ---

 ## 🧠 About Me